fs.promises and FileHandle Cleanup

 readFile('data.json', 'utf8'),

-When each result should be inspected even if some operations fail, use Promise.allSettled():
+When you want to inspect every result, even if some operations fail, use Promise.allSettled() -

 const results = await Promise.allSettled([